Using OAuth to connect to Power BI Report Server and SSRS

 Within the AD FS Management app, right-click Application Groups and select Add Application Group…

 Within the Add Application Group Wizard, provide a name for the application group and select Native application accessing a web API.

-You will want to add the following Redirect URLs:
+You want to add the following Redirect URLs:

 Entries for Power BI Mobile – iOS:

 Supply the URL for your Report Server.
-This is the external URL that will hit your Web Application Proxy.
+The URL is the external URL that will hit your Web Application Proxy.
 It should be in the following format.

 This URL is case sensitive!